xackery/thj-wiki/content/classes-and-abilities/stats.md

 - 15 DEX increases **weapon proc chance** by 1%
     - this is a rough estimate, there's more factors into this such as procs per minute and weapon speed that influence %
 - 40 DEX increases **endurance** by about 1
-    - formula deminishes at 100 DEX
+    - formula diminishes at 100 DEX
-    - formula deminishes again at 202 DEX
+    - formula diminishes again at 202 DEX
 - 50 DEX increases **headshot chance** by 1%
 - 50 DEX increases **backstab assassinate chance** by 1%
 - 255 DEX increases **throwing assassinate chance** by 26%